DescriptionThis article provides information about IPv4 Address Assignment and Usage Guidelines.

 Can I run my own DHCP server in private network?

 Yes, you can.
 However, it is necessary to disable Leaseweb's DHCP server first.
-This can be done via the DHCP Settings toggle switch at the top right of the Private Network page in the Customer Portal:
+This can be done via the DHCP Reservations toggle switch at the top right of the Private Network page in the Customer Portal:

 Note: Disabling the DHCP server also turns the private network into a pure Layer 2 network.
 Any other services provided on the Private Network will no longer be available.